Tenses

 What is Simple Future Tense?

-• I will travel to Paris next month.
+• I will travel to Lahore.

 The tense expresses future actions clearly and doesn’t require a specific time reference, making it flexible for various contexts.